 The AAP-CA has taken part in numerous discussions to try to work out a compromise within SB 501 recommending that at the very least the bill should implement a system of proper data collection in the form of a sedation registry that would help track morbidity and mortality from anesthesia within dentistry in a meaningful way.
 To our disappointment even this request was not included in the proposed amended version.

 SB 501 (Glazer) risks making anesthesia less safe for children, because it allows unspecified “support staff” to perform the role of dedicated monitor.
 Dental support staff, such as dental assistants and dental sedation assistants, play valuable roles in dental offices, but are not trained or qualified to perform this highly specialized and complex task, any more than they would be qualified to perform the same task in a hospital or a surgical center.

-We oppose SB 501 (Glazer) as written, as it offers a false sense of security that “something is being done” to prevent deaths of young children in dental chairs while still permitting unspecified support staff to perform a role that requires a higher standard of expertise—thus endangering children across California.
+We oppose SB 501 (Glazer), as it offers a false sense of security that “something is being done” to prevent deaths of young children in dental chairs while still permitting unspecified support staff to perform a role that requires a higher standard of expertise—thus endangering children having to undergo dental surgery.